renardeinside/vogel/README.md

 ```

 ## Misc
-To connect to the database, please use:
+To connect to the database directly, please use:
 ```
 docker-compose  \
   -f docker-compose.yml \